Image from Canva

-These areas are typically the workhorses of the house, and should be serviced annually to avoid costly repairs and weather related catastrophes.
+These areas are typically the workhorses of the house and need annual service to avoid costly repairs and weather-related catastrophes.

 - Water heaters are vital for the house to function comfortably.
 It’s necessary to drain away sediment at least yearly.

-- Locate and be familiar with how to close the main water shut-off valve.
+- Locate and familiarize yourself with how to close the main water shut-off valve.
 It could save thousands of dollars in damage.

-- Any pipe that is close to an exterior wall benefits from a sleeve to keep it warm enough to prevent freezing.
+- Any pipe close to an exterior wall benefits from a sleeve to keep it warm enough to prevent freezing.